Help Center

 Netherlands, France → True

-Does not contain any (exact match) Text
+Does not equal Text

 Does not contain any of the given values (exact matching.
 Case-insensitive) (NOT IN (value1, value2, ...)).